 A common phase clock reference (e.g. UTC), with proper accuracy/performance constraints and permanent monitoring and agreed remedies in case of accuracy loss;

-A compatible frame structure to avoid simultaneous UL / DL transmissions
+A frame structure to avoid simultaneous UL / DL transmissions;

-Mechanisms to ensure the periodic review of the agreed conditions.

 The feasibility and performance impacts of synchronised operation between different radio technologies has to be assessed on a case-by-case basis depending on the specific technologies.
 The synchronised operation of 5G-NR and LTE-TDD may imply a cost in terms of user plane latency and performance, especially with regards to 5G URLLC latency targets.
+Operators may have the option to reduce the user plane latency and RTT, under some circumstances, by using lower frequencies (e.g. 700, 800, 900, 1800 MHz) in combination with the 3400-3800 MHz band (e.g. through Carrier Aggregation or Supplemental Uplink schemes).

 In case of semi-synchronised operation, a common framework or a multilateral agreement has to be defined at the national level so that all MFCN licensees in the same band use: